 On November 12, 2014, GAS-three Ltd., GAS-four Ltd., GAS-five Ltd., GAS-sixteen Ltd., GAS-seventeen Ltd, GasLog Partners LP and GasLog Partners Holdings LLC entered into a loan agreement with Citibank N.A., London Branch, acting as security agent and trustee for and on behalf of the other finance parties mentioned above, for a credit facility for up to \$450,000 (the "Terminated Partnership Facility") for the purpose of refinancing in full the existing debt facilities.
 The agreement provided for a single tranche that was drawn on November 18, 2014.
-The credit facility bore interest at LIBOR plus a margin and was repayable in four quarterly installments of \$5,625 and a final balloon payment of \$337,500 together with the last quarterly installment in November 2019.
-In February 2019, the Partnership signed a debt refinancing of up to \$450,000 with certain financial institutions (refer to (d) below), in order to refinance such indebtedness.
-On March 6, 2019, the Partnership used \$354,375 drawn down under the new facility to prepay the outstanding debt of GAS-three Ltd., GAS-four Ltd., GAS-five Ltd., GAS-sixteen Ltd. and GAS-seventeen Ltd., which would have been due in November 2019.
-On March 7, 2019, the Terminated Partnership Facility was terminated and the respective unamortized loan fees of \$988 were written-off to profit or loss.
+The credit facility bore interest at LIBOR plus a margin.
+On March 6, 2019, the Partnership prepaid an amount of \$354,375 for the aggregate outstanding debt of GAS-three Ltd., GAS-four Ltd., GAS-five Ltd., GAS-sixteen Ltd. and GAS-seventeen Ltd., which would have been due in November 2019.
+On March 7, 2019, the facility was terminated and the respective unamortized loan fees of \$988 were written-off to profit or loss.